SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

 3. Restart the server and the application.

->**Info:** If the application is set to German, the user settings menu will show **User settings (de)** instead of the default **Benutzereinstellungen**.

-This allows you to add new or to modify existing translations.
-Doing so does not disable default translations as a new file will extend existing translations.

-You can retrieve the default translation *.po-files* from *./my-app-i18n/node_modules/@c8y/ngx-components/locales*.
+>**Info:** You can find *.po files with default translations under *./my-app-i18n/node_modules/@c8y/ngx-components/locales*.
 To edit these files copy them to your *locales* directory.

 ### Adding new languages

 To define new languages that are not supported by default, follow the example below.
-This examples defines the translation in Italian.
+This example adds an Italian translation.

-1. Create the new translation file `translations/locales/it.po`:
+1. Create a new translation file `translations/locales/it.po`:

     ```
     msgid ""